lbruand/gdf2sql/README.md

 # It will run as if there as a nyc_subway_stats table containing the `df` dataframe.
 ```

-## How does it work under the hood : Injection
+## How does it work under the hood : Injection - Postgis

 Let's take a query example :